trongtam21/EmailScanVirus/README.md

 ### About emailscanvirus
 - `emailscanvirus` is an innovative project designed to analyze malicious components within .eml files.
-Utilizing the `VirusTotal API`, the project scans email attachments and embedded content for potential threats.
+Utilizing the `VirusTotal API` and `Chongluadao API`, the project scans email attachments and embedded content for potential threats.
 By leveraging VirusTotal's comprehensive virus and malware database, emailscanvirus helps users identify and mitigate security risks associated with email communications, ensuring a safer digital environment.
 This tool is ideal for cybersecurity professionals and anyone concerned about email security.
 ### Get file .eml
 - Access `https://mail.google.com/` and select the email you want to scan and click download letter
 - ![image](introduce/4.png)